 But the truth is that, generally speaking, school isn’t like that at all.
-On the contrary, as it exists in most places across the globe, school is making the majority of children stupid and depressed.
+On the contrary, as it exists in most places across the globe, school is making children stupid and depressed.
 Here are eight ways it does that:

 1. It teaches children to be obedient

 At school, children are forced to obey authority figures who tell them how to behave and how not to.

 They are told to sit at a desk for hours without complaining, and do nothing other than memorizing information that in most cases they’ll never need in their lives.
 They are told when to talk, when to move, even when to pee.

 Under this constant psychological pressure, many children end up suffering from chronic anxiety and depression.